 Since Nyepi day on 25 March 2020, the Government in Bali has used various methods to contain the virus spreading by extending the public stay at home.
 This is following the basic protective measures recommended by WHO against the coronavirus which are:

 - Avoiding touching your face,

 - Coughing or sneezing in your elbow or tissue (to discard immediately) and

 - Social distancing of at least 1.5 meter

 - Wearing a face mask.
 Cloth masks are to be used for 4 hours and then replaced by another mask.
 They can be reused after washing with soap and drying in the sun.
 Check pharmacies for masks.
 In case they are sold out, also check local shops, as most of them sell masks as well.
 Or use one of the many DIY instructions shown on Youtube, as e.g. this one.

 There are disinfectant spraying on several main roads using police and army water cannons.
 Covid-19 task forces have been formed.
-Many banjars island-wide have decided to close down the beaches, so check carefully with your local banjar if it is still allowed to go surfing or take that walk at a beach.
+While by now most beaches are open again, please check carefully with your local banjar if it is allowed to go surfing or take that walk at a beach.

 The main advice to flatten the curve is to stay home and go out as little as possible so that even if you are a healthy individual, you are not contributing to spreading the virus to more vulnerable members of society.